videocoin/zktransverify/README.md

 ## Attack analysis of proof-of-transcode and advantages of zkSNARks
 The proof-of-transcode could have been implemented in simple steps that inlcude (i) the VideoCoin client can register a hashed pHash with the smart-contract and (ii) transcode miner can submit the pHash(key) and smart-contract can create a hash of this and verify the claim.
 Used directly like this is insecure: Once the transaction is published, another verifier node could just drop the original transaction and create a new transaction that pays to it instead. zkSNARKs hides the details using elliptic curve homo-morphing and verifier can not learn the original solution of the proof.

 zkSNARKs integration with Ethereum is very new and in its initial phase.
-There may be security issues because of this, but it is expected to be hardened expected to be in good shape.
+There may be security issues because of this, but it is expected to be hardened and evloves to  a good shape.

+### List of possible attacks that will be addressed in future enhancements:
+* A transcode miner may generate a proof based on source stream instead of transcoded stream.
+* A client submitting a transcode request may provide a challenge data that may never be satisfied by transcode miner.

 ## Performance and scalability proof-of-transcode
 The zero-knowledge feature of zkSNARKS property allows the prover to hide details about the computation from the verifier in the process, and so they are useful for both privacy and performance.
 This enables a embedding verifier in a smart-contract and offload most of the computation to prover.
 As the smart-contract runs on all the blockchain nodes and prover runs only on one client, this helps achieve scalability.